 - Cats help children develop stronger immune systems.
 The National Institute of Health confirms that babies raised alongside animals are less likely to develop allergies.

 - Cats can help you sleep better.
-That’s according to some owners, who claim to sleep better with their pet in the bed.
+That’s according to some owners, who claim to sleep better with their pets in the bed.
 This is down to personal preference.
 Some people draw comfort from a cat’s body heat at night.
 Others find that felines, being nocturnal, disturb their sleep.
 You can judge for yourself.

 Remember, you don’t necessarily need to kiss your cat to benefit from their presence.
 Sometimes, just having a feline companion in your life can be enough!
 If your cat enjoys kisses, however, and you’re safe about it, they can be a bonus.